flo-at/minmon/README.md

     style G fill:blue;
 ```

+## Some (more exotic) ideas
+Just to give some ideas of what's possible:
+- Run it locally on your workstation and let it send you notifications to your desktop environment using the Process action and `notify-send` when the filesystem fills up.
+- Use the report in combination with the Webhook action and [telepush](https://telepush.dev) and let it send you "I'm still alive, since {{minmon_uptime}} seconds!" once a week to your Telegram messenger for the peace of mind.

-## Placeholders
+# Placeholders
-To improve the reusability of the actions, it's possible to define custom placeholders for checks, alarms and actions.
+To improve the reusability of the actions, it's possible to define custom placeholders for the report, events, checks, alarms and actions.
-With this you can - for example - define custom alarm level names as shown in the example.
-When an action is triggered, the placeholders (generic and custom) of the check, the alarm and the action are merged into the final placeholder map.
+When an action is triggered, the placeholders (generic and custom) are merged into the final placeholder map.
 Inside the action (depending on the type of the action) the placeholders can be used in one or more config fields using the `{{placeholder_name}}` syntax.
 There are also some [generic placeholders](./doc/action.md#generic-placeholders) that are always available and some that are specific to the check that triggered the action.
-Placeholders that don't have a value available when the acton is triggered will be replaced by an empty string.
+Placeholders that don't have a value available when the action is triggered will be replaced by an empty string.

 # systemd integration (optional)
 - Logging to journal.